yxuco/beassert/README.md

 #### Maven

-This is a Maven project, and so if maven has not been installed on your system, you'll need to install Maven and Git as described in the [beunit](https://github.com/yxuco/beunit) project.
+This is a Maven project, and so if Maven has not been installed on your system, you'll need to install Maven and Git as described in the [beunit](https://github.com/yxuco/beunit) project.

 #### Clone this project from GitHub

-In the root folder of your workspace, clone the project using the command
+In the root folder of your workspace, clone the project using command

     git clone https://github.com/yxuco/beassert.git